jonnonz1/nz-statute-book/acts/public/2013/members-of-parliament-remuneration-and-services-act-2013.md

   (a) receives an additional salary under section 11 (other than where the person, on the day before that additional salary started to be payable, was receiving the salary of an ordinary member of Parliament under section 10); or
   (b) holds an office for which a salary (other than the salary of an ordinary member of Parliament) is payable under this Act or the Governor-General Act 2010.
 (4) The yearly rate under subsection (1)﻿(a) must be determined by the Remuneration Authority.
-(5) A determination made under this section is a legislative instrument for the purposes of the Legislation Act 2012, but is not required to be presented to the House of Representatives under section 41 of that Act and is not a disallowable instrument for the purposes of that Act.
+(5) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (6) Expenses may be incurred, without further appropriation than this section, to provide the annuities under this section.

 ### 44 Travel entitlements of former Prime Ministers